In this post, you are going to learn everything you need to know about diastasis recti.

 The good news is:

-You can train this muscle with very simple exercises such as diaphragmatic breathing and pelvic tilts.
+You can train this muscle with very simple yet effective exercises such as diaphragmatic breathing and the posterior pelvic tilt.

 Here’s what they look like: